RevenueCat/revenuecat-docs/docs_source/Tools/experiments-v1/experiments-overview-v1.md

 **Implementation Overview**

-1. Create two offerings that you want to test (make sure your app displays the `current` offering.)
-You can skip this step if you already have the offerings you want to test.
+1. Create two Offerings that you want to test (make sure your app displays the `current` Offering.)
+You can skip this step if you already have the Offerings you want to test.
-2. Create an Experiment and choose the two offerings to test.
+2. Create an Experiment and choose the two Offerings to test.
 3. Run your experiment and monitor the results.
 There is no time limit on experiments, so stop it when you feel confident choosing an outcome.
 (Learn more about interpreting your results [here](doc:experiments-results-v1))
-4. Once you’re satisfied with the results you can set the winning offering, if any, as current manually.
+4. Once you’re satisfied with the results you can set the winning Offering, if any, as default manually.
 5. Then, you're ready to run a new experiment.

 ## Tips for Using Experiments